krivard/codalab-worksheets-wiki/Worksheet-Features.md

 Version 0.1.0 (develop):
+- Support for graphing (usage: % display graph <path-to-tsv-file> xlabel=... ylabel=...)
+- Switched uploading/downloading of bundles to use .tar.gz instead of .zip so that they can be streamed.
-- Much nicer worksheet editing interface with syntax highlighting and memory of current location
+- Much nicer worksheet editing interface with syntax highlighting and keeping tracking of the current location.
+- Added support for executing Jupyter/Ipython notebooks.
 - Upload directly from GitHub (`cl upload https://github.com/percyliang/fig --git`)
 - Press `u` and `a` to paste uuid and arguments of current bundle into the web terminal, to make it easy to re-execute jobs